wolf-yuan-6115/dolphin/README.md

 >   docker.io/wolfyuan/dolphin:node
 > ```

-`--restart unless-stopped` - Restart your container when it fail or you rebooted your machine, unless you stop it by yourself
+`--restart unless-stopped` - Restart your container when it fails or you reboot your machine unless you stop it by yourself

 `docker.io/wolfyuan/dolphin:node` - Container image, where `node` represents to image that's designed for this language, see [here](#📦️-container-images) for full list

 ## 📦️ Container images

-> Most image supports `arm` based CPU unless mentioned in note.
+> Most image supports `arm` based CPU unless mentioned in the note.

 | Image name |                       Description                      |      Variants      |   Tag  |                 Architecture                 |
 | :--------: | :----------------------------------------------------: | :----------------: | :----: | :------------------------------------------: |